iclr-blogposts/2025/_posts/2025-04-28-visualizing-training.md

 Classical data analysis tools like PCA and HMMs can provide insights into neural network training dynamics.
 In this blog post, we demonstrated two complementary approaches: using PCA to visualize how models learn different subsets of data over time, even without explicitly identifying these subsets, and applying HMMs to discover distinct phases in training by analyzing weight statistics.
 Applied to the grokking phenomenon, these methods revealed clear phase transitions---from memorization to generalization to convergence---with the HMM discovering these phases purely from weight dynamics, without access to loss values.

 These results suggest that traditional statistical methods remain valuable tools for understanding modern deep learning systems.
 While neural networks may seem dauntingly complex, careful application of classical analysis techniques can help us better understand their training process.
-Code to reproduce this blog post is here.<d-footnote>Link redacted while under review.</d-footnote>
+Code to reproduce this blog post is [here](https://github.com/shreyansjainn/visualizing-training/blob/quickstart/blog_post.ipynb).